AdityaSamavedam/student2/_posts/2023-11-29-Legalandethicalconcerns.md

 # <span style="color:cadetblue">Popcorn Hack #2</span>
 If a person copies and earns $2,500 from plagiarized work what legal repercussions could they face?
 Would they face fines or prison sentences, and for how long?

+The person may face $250,000 in fines and up to 10 years in jail.

 ## <span style="color:pink">Copyright and Intellectual Property</span>